 Visit Louisiana Farm Bureau Insurance’s Real Storm Protection Center.
 Download preparation checklists for supplies, documents, and housing.
 The pages also offer more information about what to do after you’ve been affected by a storm including recording damage, making an insurance claim, and post-storm cleanup tips.
 Additional information on storm preparation is available at the NOAA National Hurricane Preparedness website.

 Insure Your Home Against Damage from Severe Storms

 Remember, homeowners and renters insurance don’t cover flood damage.
-While your policy likely covers wind damage, you may need a separate rider for hurricane coverage.
 If you’re confused about what your policy covers, if you think you’re underinsured, or if you need a flood insurance policy, get in touch with a local agent today.